 • Build customer trust

-• Boost your SEO ranking (by signaling trust to search engines)
+• Boost your SEO ranking (by signalling trust to search engines)

 • Comply with regulations and laws that require business transparency